bevyengine/bevy-website/content/learn/contribute/policies/ai.md

 security vulnerabilities about Bevy Organization projects under the guise of a human is considered unacceptable and a Code of Conduct violation.
-Any individual contributor, operator of automated systems, or company they may represent may be barred from future contributions and banned from regular communication channels if these communications were found to be submitted in bad faith.
+Any individual contributor, operator of automated systems, or company they may represent may be barred from future contributions and banned from regular communication channels, especially if these communications were found to be submitted in bad faith.

 This policy applies to all regular channels of communication used by members of the Bevy Organization, including but not limited to GitHub Issues, GitHub Pull Requests, Discord, other social media platforms, etc.

-We recognize that English may not be the primarily language for all contributors and that machine translation is an indispensable tool for proper collaboration, and thus not subject to the above policy.
+We recognize that English may not be the primarily language for all contributors and that machine translation is an indispensable tool for proper collaboration.
+Therefore machine translation is not subject to the above policy.
 The community recommends that you instruct the LLM to produce a concise output or use non-LLM machine translation options, as they tend to be less verbose while still getting the point across.

 ## AI Generated Contributions and Copyright